linode/docs/docs/guides/applications/containers/serverless-vs-containers/index.md

 ### What is Serverless Used For?

 Serverless applications are perfect for mobile and web application startups because of their low startup costs and ability to handle lightweight applications.
-You often see them employed in these use cases:
+They are often employed in these use cases:

 -   Situations where the traffic is unpredictable
 -   Internet of Things (IoT) applications